DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 For more information on Content Information Type specifications, please refer to the Common Specification for Information Packages or the individual Content Information Type specification documents.

-### Definition of a SIP
+### Definition of an SIP

-The OAIS reference model defines a SIP as:
+The OAIS reference model defines an SIP as:

 > An Information Package that is delivered by the Producer to the OAIS for use in the construction or update of one or more AIPs and/or the associated Descriptive Information.